meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 cd vllm/vllm/entrypoints/
 ```

-There are two ways to deploy Llama 2 via vLLM.
+There are two ways to deploy Llama 2 via vLLM, as a general API server or an OpenAI-compatible server.

 ### Deploying Llama 2 as an API Server

-Run the command below to deploy vLLM as an Llama 2 service:
+Run the command below to deploy vLLM as a general Llama 2 service:

 ```
 python api_server.py --host 0.0.0.0 --port 5000 --model meta-llama/Llama-2-7b-chat-hf